UK shoppers are planning to spend an average of £224 each in this year’s Black Friday sales, according to research by PwC.

 8 It’s not just presents that have price cuts

-Black Friday savings aren’t only for the products you are planning on popping under the tree – you can save on everything from sport events, home broadband bills and even buying a home.
+Black Friday savings aren’t only for the products you are planning on popping under the tree – you can save on household bills too.

 9 Google Alerts can help you grab a bargain

 Google Alerts is a great tool for any savvy online shopper – and using it is easy.
 Here you can set up alerts for the topics that you are interested in – all you do is enter a key words and Google will email you any new content that contains these search terms whenever it is published online.

 What’s more, you can narrow your search further and add additional criteria, such as the frequency of the alerts, the clothing size and the local area or country you want to see content from.